Belgian HVAC installers have the highest decision-making power

 However, the increasing complexity of installations could lead to more advisors and engineering companies being involved in the decision-making process and thus the influence of installers (bar the bigger installation companies) will decrease somewhat.

 Finally, as the installations will have an increasing amount of electric components or as they get ‘smarter’, the influence of electrical installers and smart home specialist might increase.
 Furthermore, the overall influence of developers and main contractors is increasing as well, especially in the non-residential and large-scale residential market, leading to less influence of the installer.
 This is especially the case in design-build contracts.

 The European Mechanical Installation Monitor is a quarterly multi-client survey by phone amongst 2,800 mechanical installers annually.
 The full reports provide an in-depth view on key topics like sustainability, buying behaviour, orientation behaviour, digitalisation and many more.

 This research is part of the multi-client research portfolio of USP Marketing Consultancy.
-Other multi-client report cover target groups like electrical installers, contractors and architects.
+Other multi-client reports cover target groups like HVAC installers, contractors and architects.

 For more information on this research or other possible research needs, feel free to contact Mr. Dirk Hoogenboom, Research Consultant at USP Marketing Consultancy

 European Home Improvement Monitor - USP Marketing Consultancy Home office leads to changing consumer needs...
 Read more

 How do you become a leading European brand in construction?